Cyclone Gabrielle

 Key advice for retailers

-This is a good reminder for all businesses to be prepared, we have advice to support
+It’s important for all businesses to be prepared, we have advice to support

 business continuity planning and what to do if you are impacted by a natural disaster.